ruleminer/decision-rules/docs/_sources/key_concepts.rst.txt

 Rule sets perform prediction for given examples using specified prediction strategy.
 This package provides two predefined prediction strategies:

-* **Voting:** All applicable rules "vote" for their predicted value.
-The final prediction is the average of these votes, weighted by rule voting weights.
+* **Voting:** All applicable rules “vote” on their predicted value.
+Each rule is assigned a voting weight indicating how much its vote should affect the final outcome.
+The final prediction is determined by the voting results.
 * **Best Rule:** The best-matching rule (based on a chosen metric) is used for prediction.

 Custom prediction strategies can be implemented.